Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 Employer payroll tax payment and filing requirements

-Every employer must pay their share of payroll taxes as well as the money they’ve withheld from their employees’ paychecks.
+Every employer must pay their share of payroll tax rates as well as the money they’ve withheld from their employees’s paychecks.

 Companies must deposit these withholdings plus their own tax contributions to the IRS on a monthly or semi-weekly basis through the Electronic Federal Tax Payment System (EFTPS).
 Although the schedule you follow will depend on the kind of business you have, you can find out your deposit schedule and tax due dates with IRS Publication 15.